-- 1. Increase of water levels on the short term due to recent and forecasted precipitations.
+- 1. Relatively stable water levels on the short term.
 A decrease of water levels is to be expected due to a 72-hour flow cut at upstream control structures from the 8th to the 11th of October in order to assist with lake Saint-Lawrence boat haul-out. - Uncertainties on expected lowest water levels can be provided on demand.